duncanpierce/vector/README-DESIGN.md

   * Propose adding `Number interface { constraints.Float | constraints.Integer }`
 * Utilise Go arrays to represent vectors
   * Allows direct access to array elements
+    * Avoids adding additional operations to insert/extract a scalar value from a vector
   * Simplifies future vector size extensions by decoupling vector sizes from types declared in other vector packages
 * Simple naming that follows Go library/intrinsics names where possible (particularly the math and bits packages)
   * Except that we use opportunities that generics open up to reduce API call variants